exercism/javascript/concepts/regular-expressions/introduction.md

 ## 🏴‍☠️ Flags

 Regular expressions have optional superpowers called [`flags`][mdn-flags] that allow for additional features.
-These flags can be used separately or together in any order, and are included as part of the regular expression.

 Some of the widely used are: